Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 14. Client applications need information from the prediction URL endpoint and the Language service key to connect to your deployed model and be authenticated.

-## Prepare to use the Language service SDK
+## Task 4: Prepare to use the Language service SDK

 In this exercise, you'll complete a partially implemented client application that uses the Clock model (published Conversational Language Understanding model) to predict intents from user input and respond appropriately.